 - Rodeo horse

-Now I’ll show you how I incorporate these 3 Amazon SEO keywords into all 5 elements of a quality Amazon listing, based on Amazon’s new streamlined 2017 product listing standards.
+Now I’ll show you how I incorporate these 3 Amazon SEO keywords into all 5 elements of a quality Amazon listing, based on Amazon’s streamlined product listing standards.

 The 5 Elements of a Quality Amazon Listing